nalivayev/florentine-abbot/docs/en/naming.md

 A file name ensures uniqueness and sorting, but it’s the metadata that carries the meaning, history, and context of the photograph.
 Filling out metadata is a mandatory step in the archiving process.

+Tag filling can be automated.
+Data for field values can be extracted from filename components, set in general archive settings, or passed via processing script parameters.

 Since the filename already contains all necessary chronological information in a structured form, the process of filling technical fields (dates) is recommended to be **automated** using specialized tools.
 Descriptive fields are filled manually.

 #### Field Mapping Rules